wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.1

 <p class=fip id=p1>
-1.&emsp;I have said that the abilities you possess are only shadows of your real strength, and that perception, which is inherently judgmental, was introduced only after the separation.
+1. I have said that the abilities you possess are only shadows of your real strength, and that perception, which is inherently judgmental, was introduced only after the separation.
 <sup>2</sup>No one has been sure of anything since.
 <sup>3</sup>I have also made it clear that the resurrection was the means for the return to knowledge, which was accomplished by the union of my will with the Father’s.
 <sup>4</sup>We can now establish a distinction that will clarify some of our subsequent statements.